This Is England: Plot

-In July 1983, Shaun is a troubled 12-year-old boy who lives with his widowed mother and is frequently antagonised in school and around town.
-On the last day of the school year, Shaun gets into a fight at school with a boy named Harvey after the latter makes an offensive joke about his father, who was killed in the Falklands War.
-On his way home, Shaun comes across a gang of young skinheads led by Woody, who feels sympathy for Shaun and invites him to join the group.
-He introduces Shaun to Milky, the only black skinhead of the gang; Pukey, Kes, and the overweight, dim-witted Gadget.
+In July 1983, Shaun Fields is a troubled 12-year-old boy living with his widowed mother Cynthia in the East Midlands.
+Shaun is alienated and frequently antagonized at school and around town.
+On the last day of his school term, Shaun gets into a fight at school with a boy who insults him for wearing wide bell-bottoms and making an offensive joke about his father, who was killed in the Falklands War.

+Shaun later comes across a gang of young skinheads, led by Richard "Woody" Woodford, who feels sympathy for Shaun and invites him to join the group.
+He introduces Shaun to Milky, the gang's only black skinhead; Pukey; Kes; and the overweight, dim-witted Gadget.
 Despite some initial hostilities between Shaun and Gadget, the gang accepts Shaun as a member.
-Shaun bonds closely with Richard "Woody" Woodford, viewing him a big brother figure, and his girlfriend Lorraine "Lol" Jenkins, who takes a motherly role towards him.
-Shaun also develops a romantic relationship with Michelle, also known as Smell, an older girl who dresses in a new wave, new romantic style.
+Shaun bonds closely with Woody and his girlfriend Lorraine "Lol" Jenkins, who shave his head and gift him clothes to better fit into the skinhead gang.
+Shaun also develops a romantic relationship with Michelle, known as Smell, an older girl who dresses in a new wave, New Romantic style.

-During a party one night, the group is ambushed by a bald, tattooed, moustachioed machete-wielding man, who is then attacked by Andrew "Combo" Gascoigne, a first-wave skinhead.
-With the attack revealed to be a prank, Woody announces that Combo had just finished a three-year prison sentence, and Combo introduces the man as his associate Banjo.
-Combo, a charismatic but unstable man with sociopathic tendencies, begins to express English nationalist and racist views, alienating Woody, Lol, Kes, and Milky.
+One night, the gang attend a house party joined by Meggy, an older man affiliated with the skinheads.
+Suddenly, the group is ambushed by a large, bald and tattooed man wielding a machete, who in turn is attacked by Andrew "Combo" Gascoigne, a first-wave skinhead.
+Combo reveals the attack was merely a prank and introduces the man as his associate Banjo.
+Woody announces Combo has just finished a three-year-long prison sentence and introduces him to the rest of the gang.
+Whilst Combo is a charismatic, albeit unstable man with sociopathic tendencies, he expresses English nationalist and racist views, alienating Woody, Lol, Kes, and offending Milky.
 Later on, he attempts to enforce his leadership over the other skinheads.
-When Combo mentions the Falklands War as part of a speech, an upset Shaun reveals to the gang that his father died in that conflict, which Combo then uses to manipulate the boy into joining his side.
-Consequently, the gang splits, with young Shaun, the belligerent Pukey, and Gadget, who feels bullied by Woody for his weight, choosing Combo over Woody's apolitical gang.
+During a speech, Combo inadvertently upsets Shaun by mentioning the Falklands War, who reveals his father's death to the gang, which Combo then uses to manipulate the boy into joining his side.
+Consequently, the gang splits, with Shaun, the belligerent Pukey, Meggy and Gadget, who feels bullied by Woody for his weight, choosing Combo over Woody's apolitical gang.